-On 1 July, the South Australian Skills Act (SAS Act) took effect.
+On 1 July 2021, the South Australian Skills Act (SAS Act) took effect.
 The SAS Act, which amended the Training and Skills Development Act (T&SD Act) 2008, is the legislation which governs the skills and training system in South Australia.

-Since the Training and Skills Development Act (T&SD Act) commenced in 2008, the workforce development needs of the state, and the training and skills landscape have changed significantly.
+Since the Training and Skills Development Act (T&SD Act) commenced in 2008, the workforce development needs of the state, and the training and skills landscape changed significantly.

 The changes introduced, collectively respond to workforce needs.